neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_8_Knowledge_Graph/README.md

 # Lab 8 - Building a Knowledge Graph

-In this lab, you'll learn how to build a knowledge graph in Neo4j for GraphRAG (Graph Retrieval-Augmented Generation) applications.
-You'll cover the complete pipeline from loading text data and generating embeddings, through to implementing retrieval strategies that leverage graph relationships.
+This lab covers the complete pipeline for building a knowledge graph in Neo4j: loading text data, generating embeddings, and implementing retrieval strategies that traverse graph relationships.

 ## Prerequisites